Omerixe/OmniRecipe-Backend/README.md

 # OmniRecipes API

-**IPORTANT**: This project is currently in development and not yet ready for use.
+**IMPORTANT**: This project is currently in development and not yet ready for use.

 This is an API for OmniRecipes, a platform that provides a wide variety of recipes.
 Currently it allows to retrieve all recipes and add new recipes.